Effect of color reconnection and rope formation on strange particle production in p+p collisions at $\sqrt{s}=13$ TeV

-Further, to gain more insight into the production of strange particles, the multiplicity-dependent strange-to-non-strange particles ratio has been calculated and plotted in Fig.~\ref{fig:BaryonbypionMode0} (right) for different variants of the \texttt{PYTHIA8} model, such as the MPI-based CR, QCD-based CR and RH models and compared with the ALICE data \cite{PartRatio1}. \texttt{PYTHIA8} Monash tune clearly underestimates the experimental data for strange hadrons except for K$^{0}_{s}$/$\pi$.
+Further, to gain more insight into the production of strange particles, the multiplicity-dependent strange-to-non-strange particles ratio has been calculated and plotted in Fig.~\ref{fig:BaryonbypionMode0} (right) for different variants of the \texttt{PYTHIA8} model, such as the MPI-based CR, QCD-based CR and RH models and compared with the ALICE data \cite{PartRatio1}.
+The MPI-based CR underestimates the experimental data for strange hadrons except for K$^{0}_{s}$/$\pi$.
 The strange baryons ($\Lambda$, $\Xi$ and $\Omega$) to pion ratios estimated with the QCD-based CR model also underestimate the ALICE data except for $\Lambda$/$\pi$ and K$^{0}_{s}$/$\pi$ ratios.
 On the other hand, the model based on the mechanism of the rope formations reproduces the ALICE data quite well for all the studied particle ratios.
 However, there is a slight disagreement between the experimental data and \texttt{PYTHIA8} RH model at higher multiplicities for $\Lambda$/$\pi$ and $\Omega$/$\pi$ ratios.
 This discrepancy in $\Lambda$/$\pi$ and $\Omega$/$\pi$ ratios can be attributed to the higher production of $\Lambda$ baryons and lower yield of the pions at higher multiplicities in the \texttt{PYTHIA8} RH scenario.
 It is to be noted that in the RH scenario, the allocation of energy during the hadronization process, which includes the conversion of color flux tubes into hadrons, generally favors the production of heavier particles containing strange quarks over others.
 Since the energy available for hadronization is preferentially used for the creation of heavier particles, it may result in a lower pion yield.
 Similar results were also reported in the Ref.\cite{smita} where pion yields are found to be less in the rope hadronization scenario in \texttt{PYTHIA8} model.